IS-ENES3/IS-ENES-Website/pages/sdm-how-to-provide-data.md

 The ENES infrastructure project (IS-ENES) provides to data producers and managers tools and information on the quality of the datasets hosted at the ESGF portals.

-- Data Ingestion
-Except replications, which are treated differently, these are the [ESGF data ingestion steps](#dataingestion).
-- Data Quality
+- **Data Ingestion**: the [ESGF data ingestion steps](#dataingestion) provides guidance on how to publish data to ESGF.
-The Quality Assurance tool [QA-DKRZ](https://qa-dkrz.readthedocs.io/en/latest/) checks conformance of meta-data of climate simulations given in NetDCF format with CF Conventions, CORDEX, [CMIP5 and 6](#dataquality) conventions and rules.
+- **Data Quality**: the Quality Assurance tool [QA-DKRZ](https://qa-dkrz.readthedocs.io/en/latest/) checks conformance of meta-data of climate simulations given in NetDCF format with CF Conventions, CORDEX, [CMIP5 and 6](#dataquality) conventions and rules.
-- Data Citation
-The World Data Center for Climate [WDCC](https://www.dkrz.de/daten-en/wdcc?set_language=en) offers the ENES community the assignment of a [DataCite DOI](https://datacite.org/) for model data citation to long-term archived data.
+- **Data Citation**: the World Data Center for Climate [WDCC](https://www.dkrz.de/daten-en/wdcc?set_language=en) offers the ENES community the assignment of a [DataCite DOI](https://datacite.org/) for model data citation to long-term archived data.
 DOI assignment is combined with further quality checks.
 Find specific information on the [CORDEX Data Citation](#datacitation) process.

 <hr style="border:2px solid gray">